Aternus/c-data-structures/README.md

 * Lookup is fast - not quite as fast as an array, but almost
 * Already sorted - sorts as you build in almost all situations
 * Rapidly becomes huge, even with very little data present, not great if space is at a premium

+### Credit

+Thanks to Doug Lloyed and of course Prof. David .J Malan from Harvard University for their time and effort.